AI4Finance-Foundation/RLSolver/rlsolver/rlsolver_quantum_circuits/readme.md

 ## Experimental Results

-The quantum circuits are of quantum bit number n=53 and periods m=12, 14, 16, 18, 20, respectively, and the source of the dataset is: https://datadryad.org/stash/dataset/doi:10.5061/dryad.k6t1rj8
+The quantum circuits have qubits n=53 and cycles (depth) m=12, 14, 16, 18, 20, respectively, and the datasets can be downloaded from https://datadryad.org/stash/dataset/doi:10.5061/dryad.k6t1rj8
 The file and the transformed txt file are located in sycamore_circuits/sycamore.

 **Our results**